nand2tetris/web-ide/simulator/src/jack/README.md

 After parsing is done we get a tree data structure as an output.
 To do anything useful with this this tree we can use the next 2 design patterns:
 1) Listener
 2) Visitor

-You can read more about this design patterns and the difference between them on on this [blog post](https://tomassetti.me/listeners-and-visitors/).
+You can read more about this design patterns and the difference between them in this [blog post](https://tomassetti.me/listeners-and-visitors/).
 You can also check out [antlr mega tutorial from the same company](https://tomassetti.me/antlr-mega-tutorial/).

 For jack we use next listeners:
 - Error listener - listens to lexer and parser errors